Your brand was mentioned 47 times in ChatGPT answers last week. What did that tell you?

 Where am I absent while competitors are recommended?

 This is the question that separates noise from opportunity.
-A brand can be invisible for three very different reasons, and only one of them is a problem you can solve.
+A brand can be invisible for three very different reasons, and only one of them is something a brand can act on.

 That last question is the one worth holding onto.
-"Not mentioned" is the most misread data point in AI brand monitoring.
-It can mean the engine ignored the category entirely, or that no one is winning it yet, or that competitors are winning it and your brand is the one being left out.
+"Not mentioned" is one of the most often misread data points in AI brand monitoring.
+It can mean the engine ignored the category entirely, or that no one is winning it yet, or that competitors are winning it and the brand is the one being left out.

 Those three states look identical in a count.
 They are not the same thing.
 What to call that difference, and how to find it inside a response feed, is the subject of the next piece.